In the Market for Columbus, OH Real Estate? Consider the High Five for Your Business!

 What is the High Five in Columbus?

 In 2010, a grassroots collaboration between districts and neighborhoods along High Street unveiled the “High Five” marketing campaign.
 The High Five moniker was intended to nationally propel the destinations and experiences found along the urban High Street corridor.
 While the name didn’t end up sticking, this is still a prime area for businesses looking to invest in Columbus, OH real estate.
 It consisted of a five-mile stretch of road along High Street that connects the five most popular districts in the city.
 Those five districts are University District, The Short North, The Arena District, Downtown, and German Village.
 And there is always something to do here, whether you’re dining at one of over 150 restaurants, enjoying the nightlife, attending concerts or sporting events, visiting art galleries, or shopping at over 200 stores.

 High Five for Your Columbus, OH Real Estate Investment

 The High Five campaign did create a popular identity for Columbus, OH.
 Real estate in this prime area can be a bit difficult to acquire; however, with some time and effort, you (or help from a commercial real estate broker), you could be able to find property in your ideal location and budget.
 Researching the demographics of each district will give you a better understanding of the incredible diversity in Columbus.
 You will be able to envision how to best reach your ideal customers; and ultimately, decide which of the five districts is the best location for your business.
 Here is an overview of each district:

 - First, there is the University District.
 This district is near Ohio State University, and as a result, has a college-town atmosphere.
-Of all the possible options for commercial real estate in Columbus, OH, this is probably the most vibrant neighborhood you could choose.
+Of all the possible options for commercial real estate in Columbus, Ohio, this is probably the most vibrant neighborhood you could choose.
 From concerts to sporting events, festivals, and exciting nightlife, Millennials and Gen Xers flock to the University District.